ckeditor/ckeditor4/tests/plugins/autocomplete/manual/windowborder.md

 ## Expected

-Mention panel should be appeared inside browser borders.
+Mention panel should appear inside browser viewport and be fully visible.

 ## Unexpected